Vintage Rolex Art Deco Silver Cased Cocktail Watch with Gems, Circa 1920

 TISSOT 9 CARAT WOMEN’S WATCH (CIRCA 1967)

-This lovely, solid gold luxury branded TISSOT mechanical watch dates to 1967, and as then, makes a tremendous fashion statement on the wrist.
+This lovely, solid gold luxury branded TISSOT mechanical watch dates to 1967, and still makes a tremendous fashion statement on the wrist.
 It is fully hallmarked for 9 carat gold on the case inner and strap and carries the London Assay Office date letter “m” for the assay year 1967.

-The watch demonstrates powerful “economy of design” features evidenced in the relatively narrow bezel, the easy to read face that is enhanced by the black hands and the applied hour markers which contrast well against the pale champagne coloured face.
+The watch demonstrates powerful “economy of design” features evidenced in the relatively narrow bezel, the easy- to- read face that is enhanced by the black hands and the applied hour markers which contrast well against the pale champagne coloured face.
 All in all, an excellent balance between good looking luxury and functionality has been achieved here.

 OMEGA GENEVE 9 CARAT GOLD CALIBRE 266 VINTAGE WATCH, CIRCA 1954